scopen-coop/metabase/README.md

 # How to use it ?

-The docker-compose.yml file is used to build and run Dolibarr in the current workspace.
+The docker-compose.yml file is used to build and run Metabase in the current workspace.
-This docker image intended for developpement usage.
-For production usage you should consider other contributor reference like https://hub.docker.com/r/tuxgasy/dolibarr

 ### In case of Mysql install and running on HOST (and you want target db in it)